-Quality of life was significantly affected in patients, according to a local studies.
-The least affected quality of life was observed in the younger generation, and the most were observed among age groups, individuals living in rural areas, widows, and those who have lower education level [11,12].
+Quality of life was significantly affected in patients, according to local studies.
+The least affected quality of life was observed in the younger generation, and the most was observed among age groups, individuals living in rural areas, widows, and those who have a lower education level [11,12].

 Locally, in Saudi Arabia studies show the prevalence of migraine headaches in the community is significantly high and they found it higher than the worldwide average.

-Tension Type Headache was the most common headache type overall about 42.9% while the migraine came second most common and was about 28.7% [13,14].
+Tension Type Headache was the most common headache type overall about 42.9% while migraine came second most common and was about 28.7% [13,14].

 A study conducted in Jeddah, Saudi Arabia, demonstrated low levels of knowledge and assessment in primary health care providers (PCPs) towards chronic migraine (CM).

-This was evident in their inconsistent responses to questions about chronic migraine diagnosis and treatment, with correct answers of items that assess the diagnosis and treatment being less than 70%. primary health care providers with less experience (aged 23-35 years, fresh graduates, and <5 years of experience) had significantly lower knowledge of chronic headache than their more experienced physicians [15].
+This was evident in their inconsistent responses to questions about chronic migraine diagnosis and treatment, with correct answers of items that assess the diagnosis and treatment being less than 70%.
+Primary health care providers with less experience (aged 23-35 years, fresh graduates, and <5 years of experience) had significantly lower knowledge of chronic headache than their more experienced physicians [15].

-In cross sectional study done in Saudi Arabia assess the knowledge, attitude, and practice for the general population , Most respondents demonstrated inadequate knowledge of migraine, including gender effects, triggering factors, and prophylactic treatment.
+In a cross sectional study done in Saudi Arabia to assess the knowledge, attitude, and practice for the general population , Most respondents demonstrated inadequate knowledge of migraine, including gender effects, triggering factors, and prophylactic treatment.
 They also showed a low level of attitudes towards migraine prevention and treatment, as most did not consider migraine a disorder and needed to seek medical consultation and advice.
 [AA16] A local study revealed that approximately one-third of the participants do not use medication for their migraine attacks [17].

-In study conducted in USA, demonstrate that only less than a third of primary care physicians have adequate knowledge about guidelines on preventive treatment from the American Academy of Neurology, and the study shows, among the participants about 40% and 28% were familiar with American Board of Internal Medicine Foundation (ABIMF) guidelines in treatment and preventive medication [18].
+A study conducted in USA demonstrate that only less than a third of primary care physicians have adequate knowledge about guidelines on preventive treatment from the American Academy of Neurology, and the study shows, among the participants about 40% and 28% were familiar with American Board of Internal Medicine Foundation (ABIMF) guidelines in treatment and preventive medication [18].

-A study in Turkey showed only 10.5 percent of primary care physicians were aware and knew the criteria to diagnose migraine [19].
+A study in Turkey showed that only 10.5 percent of primary care physicians were aware, and knew the criteria to diagnose migraine [19].

 A study was conducted in Egypt to assess the knowledge and attitudes of non-neurologists towards migraine.
-The study found that non-neurologists had a significant gap in their knowledge about migraine, 43% of non-neurologists answers were inadequate and low knowledge in diagnose and treatment of chronic migraine, while there were only 20.96% aware of both classic and novel treatments [20].
+The study found that non-neurologists had a significant gap in their knowledge about migraine, 43% of non-neurologists’ answers were inadequate, and low knowledge in diagnosis and treatment of chronic migraine, while there were only 20.96% aware of both classic and novel treatments [20].

-In study conducted in Greece, measuring the likeability of the primary care health providers in treating the diseases, the participant response very low score regarding the treatment of signs and symptoms of migraine [21].
+In a study conducted in Greece, measuring the likeability of the primary care health providers in treating the diseases, the participants’ responses had a very low score regarding the treatment of signs and symptoms of migraine [21].

 Study Rational: